Best Things to Do in Sydney

 Three Sisters in Katoomba | Photo: Travel In Culture

 Towards the end of the day, find your way to the Echo Point Lookout.
-Here you will have the most breathtaking view of the Three Sisters – with a good light around sunset!
-Perfect for photo shoots!
-There are several other lookouts on the rim, but you will probably not have time for them all.
+Here, you will have the most breathtaking view of the Three Sisters — especially with the beautiful light around sunset!
+It is perfect for photo shoots.
+There are several other lookouts along the rim, but you probably will not have time to visit them all.

-Either you now have dinner in Katoomba before going back to Sydney – or you catch the train back to Sydney in due time for your dinner there (the train ride is approximately 2 hours!).
+You can either have dinner in Katoomba before returning to Sydney, or catch the train back to Sydney in time for dinner there.
+The train ride takes approximately two hours.

 Read more about Australia: 10-Day Itinerary in Queensland